Blind veteran awaits tree removal five months after paying thousands

 "This is ridiculous.
 Five months later to do a three day job," he said.

 "As a result of my service in Vietnam, I've lost most of my eyesight.
 I'm diabetic," he said.
-Aflord added that his kidney's are failing.
+Alford added that his kidney's are failing.

 He said of the company, "They don't answer our calls or give us a call and tell us why they're not going to be here."